oye-san7osh/ToDo_App/README.md

 ## 🚀 Features
 - User Registration, Login & Logout
-- Task Creation and Editing
+- Task Creation
+- Current logged In user can see only their task

 ## 🗂️ Project Structure
     TO DO WEB APP/